Public art in Barcelona: Nineteenth century

 The Wallace fountains, made in 1872 by Charles-Auguste Lebourg, commissioned by the English philanthropist Sir Richard Wallace, and erected in many European cities as an act of brotherhood; two of the original twelve remain in Barcelona: the Rambla Santa Monica and the Gran Via with Passeig de Gràcia.
 All of them have four figures of caryatids supporting a hemispherical dome, with a water jet.

-As for public buildings, the most important were the two statues placed in niches on both sides of the front door of the new facade of the Hotel de Ville, representing James I the Conqueror and Joan Fiveller, made by Josep Bover 1844.
-Just the opposite, in front of the Palau de la Generalitat, in 1871 was placed a statue of St. George also in a niche, designed by Andreu Aleu.
+As for public buildings, the most important were the two statues placed in niches on both sides of the front door of the new facade of the Hotel de Ville, representing James I the Conqueror and Joan Fiveller, made by Josep Bover in 1844.
+Just the opposite, in front of the Palau de la Generalitat, in 1871, a statue of St. George was placed in a niche, designed by Andreu Aleu.
 This facade was also new, since the opening of the Sant Jaume square in 1823 left both institutional buildings facing front.
 Note that then the Palau de la Generalitat did not harbor this institution, abolished by the Decree of New Plant, but the Royal Court, the Provincial Council and the General Archive of the Crown of Aragon.

 Statues located in the lobby of the University of Barcelona, a monumental architectural complex built between 1863 and 1882.
-Rogent Elijah the architect proposed the statues, by brothers Agapito and Venanci Vallmitjana, made in 1865 and 1876.
-They placed five figures representing science and knowledge throughout the history of Spain: San Isidoro de Sevilla, for the Visigoth kingdom; Averroes, the time for Spanish-Muslim; Alfonso X the medieval period in Castile; Ramon Llull, for the same period in the Crown of Aragon; and Joan Lluís Vives, to the Renaissance period.
+Rogent Elijah, the architect, proposed the statues, by brothers Agapito and Venanci Vallmitjana, made in 1865 and 1876.
+They placed five figures representing science and knowledge throughout the history of Spain: San Isidoro de Sevilla, for the Visigoth kingdom; Averroes, for the Spanish-Muslim period; Alfonso X, for the medieval period in Castile; Ramon Llull, for the same period in the Crown of Aragon; and Joan Lluís Vives, for the Renaissance period.

 Charity, the work of Joan Serra in 1880, is located at the House of Charity; and allegories of Commerce and Industry adorn the front of the casino building, formerly the mercantile exchange, by Rossend Novas and Joan Roig i Solé, 1888.

 Font de Ceres (1825–1830), Plaça de Sant Jordi (Montjuïc).

 Font del Geni Català (1856), by Faust Baratta i Josep Anicet Santigosa, Pla de Palau.

 Jaume I el Conqueridor (1844), by Josep Bover, Casa de la Ciutat de Barcelona.

 Joan Fiveller, (1844), by Josep Bover, Casa de la Ciutat de Barcelona.

 Ramon Llull (1865), Universitat de Barcelona.

 Comerç (1888), by Rossend Nobas, Casino Mercantil.